 - Serving as intellectual property counsel for numerous start-up companies in various fields, including retail, social media and consumer packaged goods.

 Lowry was named the 2018 Young Woman of the Year at the 20th Annual NWA Business Women’s Conference, an event hosted by the Greater Bentonville Area Chamber of Commerce that attracts more than 1,300 attendees annually.
 In addition, she was honored as one of the Northwest Arkansas Business Journal’s Forty under 40 in 2014.
-She was named a Rising Star by Mid-South Super Lawyers from 2012-2015 in the field of Intellectual Property and is included in the 2018 and 2019 editions of The Best Lawyers in America® in Patent Law.
+She was named a Rising Star by Mid-South Super Lawyers from 2012-2015 in the field of Intellectual Property and has been included in The Best Lawyers in America® in Patent Law since 2018.

 Lowry is a frequent speaker on intellectual property topics for the Arkansas Small Business Technology Development Center.